 - 135,000 people reached by communication and visibility activities

-Smiles for a Better Health and Environment is a communities awareness project that uses circus arts to provide information and knowledge to large audience in an engaging way.
+Smiles for a Better Health and Environment is a communities awareness project that uses circus arts to provide information and knowledge to a large audience in an engaging way.

 The recurrent cholera outbreaks in Kampala are due to improper waste disposal and the use of contaminated water.
 We’ll explain proper waste management and disposal as this help avoiding floods and to reduce cholera cases.
-With a funny approach HCU artists will also talk about cholera and water hygiene and how pupils can stay safe with simple and inexpensive habits.
+With a funny approach, HCU artists will also talk about cholera and water hygiene and how pupils can stay safe with simple and inexpensive habits.